Best Women's Golf Clubs 2025

 Won’t suit players with a fast swing speed

+The Ping G Le3 driver is part of the third generation of G Le clubs, and continues to be a popular range for women with a slow to moderate swing speeds.
 Compared with its predecessor, G Le2, advancements in technology means that clever weighting has allowed for a lower and slightly heel side centre of gravity for even greater forgiveness.
 With a new model comes a new colorway and in our opinion, navy with gold accents is the best yet.
 It comes with a standard 11.5 degree loft, but this can be adjusted +/- 1.5.

-Ping are known for their forgiveness when it comes to their clubs in both the men's and women's game and the G Le2 carries on this commitment thanks to the large club head and sweet spot of the club face.
+Ping are known for their forgiveness when it comes to their clubs in both the men's and women's game and the G Le3 carries on this commitment thanks to the large club head and sweet spot of the club face.
 Angled ridges on the head, a feature on almost all of Ping's new drivers, help improve airflow to deliver faster ball speed.

 We found it easy to find the fairway with this driver during testing.
 The lightweight design makes it feel effortless to swing through the ball and gain high launch off the tee.